Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 Late afternoon.
 Walk a different patch.
 The raptors often move late — Augur Buzzard overhead, occasionally a Crowned Eagle.
 Nightjars start calling just after sunset.

-Outdoor dining terrace at The Thyolo House restaurant overlooking the tea estate
+Outdoor dining terrace at The Thyolo House restaurant overlooking the tea country

 Lunch on the terrace — binoculars still on the table.